-Telemonitoring Eligible Telehealth Medical management staff will enrollees will technology determine eligibility for these get devices to comprises remote services and then assist eligible help check on monitoring of enrollees with obtaining them.
-Call Member Services toll free at 1-866health certain biological 600-2139 for more information. problems at signals including home when blood pressure, needed to pulse, blood oxygenation, weight, manage health and blood glucose conditions. levels.
-Signals are transmitted to a monitoring facility where they are then reviewed against desired parameters established in conjunction with clinicians responsible for patient management.
-When readings are found to be out of desired parameters then appropriate interaction with patients and their clinicians is initiated to remediate the problem in a timely manner.
-Interactions can include telephonic contact and messaging to the patient through the monitoring device itself.
+Telemonitoring Eligible Telehealth Modical management staff will

+relemonitoring enrollees will Medical management staff will

+technology determine eligibility for these

+get devices to comprises remote services and then assist eligible

+help check on monitoring of enrollees with obtaining them.
+Call

+health certain biological Member Services toll free at 1-866-

+problems at signals including 600-2139 for more information.

+home when blood pressure,

+needed to pulse, blood

+manage oxygenation, weight,

+health and blood glucose

+conditions. levels.
+Signals are

+transmitted to a

+monitoring facility

+where they are then

+reviewed against

+desired parameters

+established in

+conjunction with

+clinicians

+responsible for

+patient

+management.
+When

+readings are found

+to be out of desired

+parameters then

+appropriate

+interaction with

+patients and their

+clinicians is initiated

+to remediate the

+problem in a timely

+manner.

+Interactions can

+include telephonic

+contact and

+messaging to the

+patient through the

+monitoring device

+itself.